Music

 Concept Cards

-Each child has a ‘Concept Card’.
-The concepts covered relate exactly to the National Curriculum Objectives for each year group.
-When a Concept is not achieved, the music teacher will highlight the concept.
-When concepts are not achieved, review tasks and teacher support are put in place to address any misconceptions.
+Each child has a ‘Concept Card’ in the front of their Topic Book.
+The key concepts covered relate exactly to our Progression of Knowledge and Skills documents for each year group.
+When a Concept is not achieved, the teacher will highlight the concept.
+Review tasks and teacher support are put in place to address any concepts that have not been achieved.

 Progression of Skills and Knowledge